dhadka/retro-board-creator/README.md

 4. Initializes the retro board with cards showing the current driver, the next driver, and a link to the last retro.
 5. Option to send slack notifications on the day of the retro.
 6. Option to close prior retro boards.
+7. Option to customize the retro board columns.

 ## Example workflow